 Hanang Mountain, Tanzania

-While no Kilimanjaro, Hanang Mountain still provides plenty of sweeping views of the surrounding plains, making it the perfect alternative to those who can’t take a week to tackle the country’s most well known behemoth.
+While no Kilimanjaro, Hanang Mountain still provides plenty of sweeping views of the surrounding plains, making it the perfect alternative to those who can’t take a week to tackle the country’s most well-known behemoth.
 Hanang is Tanzania’s fourth largest mountain with a steep climb that takes roughly 10 hours to traverse.
-Along the way you’ll come across a variety of wildlife you won’t find anywhere else, along with a breathtaking view at the top.
+Along the way you’ll come across a variety of wildlife you won’t find anywhere else.
 Numerous native tribes live in the area, which is also home to a volcanic crater.

 Mount Kenya, Kenya

 Whether you’re in town for five days or five hours, Mount Kenya is a must for any hiker visiting the country.
 The Naro Moru Hike, beginning at the park gate and continuing to the Met Station at 10,000 feet, offers some of the most unique landscape in Africa.
 Along the way, you’ll pass elephants, colobus monkeys, and buffalo, as well as tussock grass and Senecio plants.
 If you’re willing to head another hour north to the alpine zone, you’ll be rewarded with awe-inspiring views.

 The Mgahinga Gorilla Park is a somewhat compact region of the country that offers an abundance of exploration, including some of the country’s best hiking trails.
 Many of the hikes in the park can be completed in half a day but if you choose to tackle any of the three volcanic summits it can take between 6 and 10 hours apiece.
 The Batwa Forest Trail is a great opportunity to get a close-up of the native Batwa Pygmies.
 Of course, most of the hikes offer fantastic chances to see some of the country’s majestic gorillas and the nearly extinct golden monkeys.